 - 1. Pants, shorts, skirts, and dresses must be knee-length.
 Holes, slits, or tears in garments above knee length are not acceptable. - 2.
 All tops must be loose-fitting, must have sleeves, and must have an appropriate neckline that is not revealing.
 Cleavage cannot be visible at any time. - 3.
 All students must have shirts that are tucked in or long enough to cover the midsection when standing, leaning, bending, or sitting. - 4.
 Undergarments cannot be inappropriately visible at anytime. - 5.
-No other type of headgear may be worn in the building (e.g., bandannas, do-rags). - 6.
+No other type of headgear may be worn in the building (e.g., bandanas, do-rags). - 6.
 Pants must be worn at the natural waistline. - 7.
-Trench coats are not to be worn.
+Trench coats are not to be worn. - 8.
+All shorts and pants must be loose-fitting and modest.
+Tight fitting pants such as leggings, yoga pants, "jeggings" should not be worn unless with a suitable length shirt or dress covering to the mid-thigh.